yonureker/stripe-clojure/README.md

 The Stripe Clojure library provides convenient access to the Stripe API from applications written in Clojure.

-:star:[Listed by Stripe](https://docs.stripe.com/sdks/community) as a community-supported SDK for Clojure.
+:star: [Listed by Stripe](https://docs.stripe.com/sdks/community) as a community-supported SDK for Clojure.

 ## Installation